yellowdog/python-examples/README.md

 The precedence order for setting variables is:

 1. Command line
-2. `YD_VAR` environment variables
+2. TOML configuration file
-3. General environment variables
+3. `YD_VAR` environment variables
-4. Variables in a `.env` file
+4. General environment variables
-5. TOML file
+5. Variables in a `.env` file

 This method can also be used to override the default variables, e.g., setting `-v username="other-user"` will override the default `{{username}}` variable.